-In 2018 they are participating in the Winter Music Residency at the Banff Centre for the Arts, concerts outside of Saskatchewan, and a commission for a new work by local composer Kendra Harder.
+In 2018 they participated in the Winter Music Residency at the Banff Centre for the Arts, concerts in and outside of Saskatchewan, and a commission for a new work by local composer Kendra Harder.
 In July they will perform at ClarinetFest 2018 in Ostend, Belgium.

 Kevin Grady received his Bachelor of Music and Master of Music from the University of Victoria where he studied with William Linwood.
 He has performed with many ensembles including the Victoria Symphony, Vancouver Island Symphony and is currently the Second Percussion with Saskatoon Symphony Orchestra.
 Kevin enjoys performing all kinds of percussion repertoire and has taken part in festivals such as The Zeltsman Marimba Festival, Northwestern Percussion Symposium, and Chosen Vale International Percussion Seminar.
 In Saskatoon he has taken part in the Prairie Music Residency and performs regularly with the Bridge City Brass Band and the Saskatoon Brass Band.
 As a soloist he has performed in the Strata New Music Festival as well as other venues in the city.